malespinozah/malespinozah/README.md

 - SQL
 - HTML, CSS & JavaScript

+In my free time:
+☀️ I like to walk and run
+🍁 Coding web pages to improve my skills.
+✨ Fun fact: People usually think I'm a minor.

 ### PERSONAL MOTTO
-> Keep going, even more for those who left us.
+> 🌸 Keep going, even more for those who left us.

 ### CONTACT
 You can find me at malespinozah@gmail.com